Frequently Asked Questions

 Q: Do we need to learn new jargon?

 A: No. All the terminology I teach is in plain english and I greatly simplify the concepts, along with the best tools and techniques, making it easier for you to succeed and self-improve.
 This allows you more time to concentrate on your core business.

 Q: We have a suggestion system, why do we need another program?

 A: A suggestion system relies on the submitter identifying an opportunity for improvement and the solution.
 Solutions which are not obvious, will not be suggested and therefore continue to waste time and resources.
 Your largest opportunities for improvement are normally not obvious and are a component of larger problems.
 Organizations that compliment suggestion systems with a structured approach to identifying and eliminating waste, are better able to succeed.
 Most waste is concealed in the everyday processes, which are typically altered to compensate for waste rather than identifying and removing it.
-If you would like assistance, contact me to schedule your free improvement strategy conversation.
+If you would like assistance, schedule our conversation.

 Q: We are a small company, can we benefit by implementing performance improvement?